 I have a long tradition of sticking odd bits of stuff on my cameras and stubbornly refusing to countenance major irritations like shoulder straps.
 Working is very different to when I’m carrying my feel-good Leica MP with it’s Deadcameras work-of-art leather strap.
 That’s just showing-off.
 When I’m working, I need to have both hands free when I’m not actually pressing the shutter button and the best way for me is to use a Spider Holster.
 Forget Black Rapids, SunSnipers and even Peak Design Slides.
 Such things drive me nuts.
 The cameras need to be securely out of the way and holstered on my hips.
 With camera in hand, I use the Peak Design Cuff for security.
 That means I can wave my arms about like a real wedding photographer, or just fluff the bride’s dress without accidentally clobbering a pageboy or flowergirl round the head with a swinging camera.
 Holsters and wrist straps only.
 That’s me.
 Sorted.

 I’m an inveterate lens hood user, I don’t feel dressed without my hood, so the only let-down here is that the generic cheapo hood I’ve stuck on my TCL-X100 vignettes badly.
-The front element of the TCL is very close to the front of the filter threads.
-Not close enough to mash a filter into it, but close because there is clearly next to no leeway for filters and hoods on the TCL.
-I keep the hood on until the vignetting is problematic and remove it when I have no option.
-With interiors, it’s usually less of a problem than expansive outdoor images that include areas of mid tone such as the sky, grass, gravel etc. One other add-on I will not do without is a UV or protection filter on all my lenses at weddings.
-I learnt the hard way a number of years ago that soap bubbles blown onto a front lens element by a cherubic pageboy can hold up proceedings.
+The front element of the TCL-X100 is very close to the front of the filter threads.
+Not close enough to mash a filter into that large disc of glass, but close enough and there is clearly next to no leeway for filters and hoods on the TCL.
+My method involves keeping the hood on until the vignetting is problematic and then remove it when I have no option.
+A total pain!
+With interiors, it’s usually less of a problem than expansive outdoor images that include areas of even mid tones such as sky, grass, gravel etc. One other add-on I will not do without is a UV or protection filter on all my lenses at weddings.
+I learnt the hard way a number of years ago that soap bubbles blown onto a front lens element by a cherubic pageboy can divert your attention from pressing the shutter button.
 It would be far easier and less traumatic to simply wipe a filter or remove and rinse it quickly in the gents than be up to my elbows in someone’s goo, should it happen again.

 The third go faster stick-on bit for my X100T is my JB Camera Designs recycled plastic grip case.
 It has a glove-like fit, non-slip finish and a tripod socket.
 All of the three stick-on bits, the JB Gripcase the Chinese wooden thumb grip and Peak Design Cuff combine to improve the handling without excessive bulking-up.
 The final stick-on sticky bit is the Expert Shield LCD screen protector.
 This works a treat and makes that nose-grease you smear all over your screen all but invisible.
 They are great fun to attach, buy one, follow the instructions and you’ll find out why.
 If all goes well in your dust, pet, child and human-free home, you won’t have a clue why I make this point.
 The X100T (or X100F) is not the fastest camera in use but these tweaks have improved the handling and that helps my personal hand-eye-brain response time.
 I have a Peak Design Capture Pro clip and Pro Pad on my Spider Holster belt and the X100T sits there happily and out of the way when not earning it’s keep.